zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 ...
 ```

-And inside the `App.tsx` component inside the host application I have set the payment remote module url to the `window` object and lazy load the payment remote module addition to the home page remote module.
+And inside the `App.tsx` component inside the host application I have set the payment remote module URL to the `window` object and lazy load the payment remote module addition to the home page remote module.

 ```typescript
 import './App.css';